A wide variety of children may be considered DeafBlind, regardless of the cause or degree of combined hearing and vision loss.

 - Cortical Visual Impairment

-- Working with students who have CHARGE syndrome
+- Supporting students who have CHARGE syndrome

 - And more!